Patcybermind/Patcybermind/README.md

 ### 🚀 About Me

 - 🔭 **Currently building:** A robotic arm.
-- 🌱 **Currently learning:** AI / ML, advanced hardware design, and electronics.
+- 🌱 **Currently learning:** AI / ML, hardware design, and electronics.
 - 👯 **Looking to collaborate on:** Anything fun, interesting, or disruptive in the STEM space!
 Feel free to jump into any of my open repositories.
 - 🤔 **Seeking:** Mentorship from experienced folks in the STEM, AI, or hardware fields.
 - ⚡ **Fun fact:** I've technically fired a "missile" at a Canadian military base.